GrzegorzKozub/vimdows/README.md

 endif
 ```

+For this to work best, open your `gvim.exe` properties, on the Compatibility tab press Change high DPI settings button, check Override high DPI scaling behavior checkbox and select Application in the corresponding dropdown.

 ## vimdows#get_maximized and vimdows#get_full_screen

 Return `1` if GVim is, respectively, maximized or in full screen and `0` otherwise.